KnuckleSecurity/website/_posts/2021-12-31-thm-hackpark-ctf-writeup.markdown

 if there is any vulnerability on that version.
 I will use the **searchsploit** utility, the CLI version of the Exploit-db.
 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/12.png)<br>
 Multiple different exploits showed up.
-However, the first one is the 3.3.6 version specific.
+However, the first one is specifically for the version 3.3.6.
 We are going to use that.
 [Click to read more about _File Path, Directory Traversal_](https://portswigger.net/web-security/file-path-traversal).
 <br><br>
 ## Hacking into the user's shell